 Time tracking turned out to be a game-changer for us: with the tool we developed, we could know exactly where our time was going, eliminating the need for guesswork.

-We’re sure that, after you’ve given it a try, tracking your time on a daily basis will be a) super easy for you, and 2) truly useful to your daily productivity!
+We’re sure that, after you’ve given it a try, tracking your time daily will be a) super easy for you, and 2) truly useful to your daily productivity!

 (And, just so you know, our tool Timeneye doesn’t support screenshots, keystroke logging, or any other privacy-invasive features.
 We believe in transparency, not spying!)